Michaelangel007/6502_linux_logo/README.md

   * Fixed x Penguin kerning
   * Fixed L to fit
   * Chopped off 2 columns of penguin to fit 70 chars
+  * Red 'i' is now a beautiful blue to break up the monotomy of all orange

 ```
 ..........................................................#####.......